openwfm/wrf-sfire-docs/docs/updates.md

 ### 2022/08/08

-* Software maintenance planned on math-alderaan-h[01-02].
+* Software maintenance planned on math-alderaan-h[01-02] to configure Slurm with GPUs.
 No user jobs will be allowed to run until the maintenance is completed.
  Other nodes should not be affected.

 ### 2022/08/06